-The Children’s Health Exposure Analysis Resource, or CHEAR, is a program funded by the National Institute of Environmental Health Sciences to advance understanding about how the environment impacts children’s health and development.
-CHEAR provides children’s health researchers access to laboratory analysis of environmental exposures and data analysis consultation at no cost to the investigator.
+The Children’s Health Exposure Analysis Resource, or CHEAR, is a program funded by the National Institute of Environmental Health Sciences to advance understanding about how the environment impacts children’s health and development over the course of a lifetime.
+CHEAR provides researchers interested in linking early life exposures to health outcomes access to laboratory analysis of environmental exposures and data analysis consultation at no cost to the investigator.

 CHEAR is designed to expand the range of environmental exposures assessed in NIH-funded children’s health studies, including: